-I retired from the ICC Birmingham (NEC group) where I worked As Venue Services Manager and in other Departments at the ICC.
-Prior to that I was a freelance show technician working on industrial theatre productions, I also spent my early working life at Lucas Electrical on the shop floor and finally working in the training department.
+Don retired from the ICC Birmingham (NEC group) where he worked as Venue Services Manager and in other Departments at the ICC.
+Prior to that he was a freelance show technician working on industrial theatre productions, He also spent his early working life at Lucas Electrical on the shop floor and finally working in the training department.

 John has been a member of the Parish Council for very many years and is extremely knowledgable on local matters and history.
 In 2016, John was elected as Chairman of the Village Hall Management Committee.

 Beoley resident for over 15 years and parish councillor.

 Tel: 01564 742434

 Councillor James Urry and his family have lived in Portway, part of Beoley Parish for over 12 years.

 James is keen on representing the local community interests and is currently supporting Broadband, Highways and Environmental topics.

 Gill Sloan – Parish Clerk & Responsible Financial Officer